Our Team

 Ally Petrilla, Director of Rad (AKA Operations)

 Ally comes from a wide range of experience in all things related to health and bicycles.
 After several years coaching cycling and fitness classes, she earned a Master's of Public Health at Emory University and found her home in the cycling community in Atlanta, where she continued to coach and participate in events from alleycats to the velodrome.
 In 2015 she joined the ranks at Trek Travel as a guide leading vacation cycling tours around the globe, including tours in Mallorca, Texas Hill Country, and our very own Blue Ridge Parkway to name a few.
 As an expert of guest experience and tiny details, she helped design, coordinate, and execute dozens of luxury vacation tours over the course of her career as a professional guide.
-She now resides in Idledale, CO at the jumping off point of some of the best local riding in the Denver metro area.
+Most recently, she’s been piecing together the entire Great Divide route in solo bikepacking adventures.
+She now resides in Idledale, CO and works as a Clinical Exercise Specialist at Craig Hospital, with some of the best riding in the front range just outside her door.

 • Fred Russell, Director of Government Affairs